RolanIm/RentCars/README.md

 ## Website with car rental ads 🚘

 - Renting out your own car
-- Contract directly with the landlord
+- Contract directly with the owner

 ---
 ## Description
 A website where people will be able to post ads about rental their car.
-In description they can specify features of the car(rental price, year, HP, transmission, number of passengers).
+In description, they can specify features of the car(rental price, year, HP, transmission, number of passengers).

 You can find a car by make, number of rental days, city and country that